uzbekdev1/uzbekdev1/README.md

 ### Hi there

-My name is Elyor, and I'm a full-stack developer based in Tashkent.
+My name is Elyor, I'm a full-stack developer from Tashkent.

 I've been working in software development since 2008.
 My experience is primarily with .NET and related technologies.